ythuang0522/ExamGrader/README.md

 ### Input File Types

-The application accepts three types of input files:
+The application accepts two types of input files:
 1. **PDF Files**: Requires Gemini API key for extraction
-2. **Text Files**: Plain text files following the specified format
-3. **JSON Files**: Pre-parsed files from previous runs (fastest option)
+2. **JSON Files**: Pre-parsed files from previous runs (fastest option)

 When using JSON files, they must be in the format produced by the application's save_intermediate_json function.
 This is useful for:
 - Rerunning grading with different parameters without re-extracting content